arpetti/LEDITA/README.md

     * Password must be at least 5 characters
     * Retype password can be anything (not used yet)
     * Check or uncheck terms & conditions (not used yet)

+    Registration is in-memory for now, upcoming work will hook it up to the database.

 ## Running Tests